 The Gift That Kept On Giving

-I have never had a birthday party and I can only recall a handful of truly “happy” birthdays.
-My husband makes a big deal about celebrating me but it always feels like too much.
+I have never had a birthday party, and I can only recall a handful of truly “happy” birthdays.
+My husband makes a big deal about celebrating me, but it always feels like too much.
 Rarely do I desire material things.
 I always long for things with meaning.
-One year I gave each one of my friends a self addressed stamped envelope as a gift to myself.
-I asked them to send me letters through out the year.
+One year I gave each one of my friends a self-addressed stamped envelope as a gift to myself.
+I asked them to send me letters throughout the year.
 This may sound narcissistic, but lovers of words will understand.
 I am willing to be misunderstood if it allows me to articulate something other holiday babies have been longing to express.
-Random letters in my mail box through out the year felt like I won a sweepstakes every month.
+Random letters in my mailbox throughout the year felt like I won a sweepstake every month.

 Give People Their Flowers

 This may sound cliche, but I have always thought we should give people their flowers while they are alive to enjoy them.
 I have never understood why we send flowers after people die.
 I have every single letter that was mailed to me until this very day.
 I have been asked repeatedly, “What do you want for your birthday?”
 My consistent reply has been, “to feel special and be seen.”
 Your subscription to my blog and companionship on this journey has really caused my little love tank to overflow.
 Thank you for reading my words and listening to my heart.
 I am a middle-aged, middle child who appreciates your attention more than mere words can ever convey.